 For more information, visit funfieldz.com or call 610-772-7994.

-5 Philly-Area Indoor Water Parks To Escape To Until Summer
+Philly-Area Indoor Water Parks to Escape to Until Summer

 Pennsylvania is not known for its palm trees or year-round sunny beaches.
-So it’s no surprise that kids get the winter blues when they’re wishing to run outside, ride bikes, or just need some fresh air.
-But, what if instead of planning a costly trip to Florida, you pack up some swim suits and head to a indoor water park thats close by?
-The heated water and warm temperatures are enough to get the whole family to tag convinced you’re in a tropical paradise.
-And who would say no to that?
-There are plenty of indoor water parks within driving distance to the Main Line that will make you feel like you’re back on the beach with your feet in the sand until Mother Nature catches up.
+So it’s no surprise that kids get the winter blues when they’re wishing to run outside, ride bikes, or just get some fresh air.
+But, what if instead of planning a costly trip to Florida, you pack up some swim suits and head to a indoor water park nearby?
+The heated water and warm temperatures are enough to get the whole family convinced you’re in a tropical paradise.
+And who could say no to that?
+There are plenty of indoor water parks within driving distance from the Main Line that will make you feel like you’re back on the beach with your feet in the sand until Mother Nature catches up.

 West Berlin, NJ 08091